Jasprit Bumrah: Bowling style

 Bumrah targets the stumps more often than any other bowler who bowls at his pace, nearly 141 km/h.
 He bowls nearly 43% of his deliveries on a good line and length.
 He has the highest average pace among bowlers who hit the good line and length at least as frequently.
 Additionally, he utilises lateral movement of the ball in his deliveries, capable of swinging it both ways and using reverse swing, especially in Indian conditions.
+He also has a great ability to bowl yorkers in death overs.

 Bumrah's hyper-extended right elbow allows him to release the ball from beyond the bowling crease, creating the illusion of increased speed by reducing the ball's travel distance by nearly half a meter.
 This hyperextension also enables him to impart an extraordinary amount of backspin on the ball, which produces lift towards the batter (see Magnus effect).
 His slower variation, the off cutter, has dismissed many batters over the years.
 Its effectiveness stems from his ability to reverse the lift by imparting enough revolutions on the ball in the opposite direction, causing the ball to dip which makes it land slightly earlier.
 Another notable skill is his ability to hit various lengths without significantly altering his release point, making it difficult for batters to pick the length from his hand.
 Additionally, his beyond-the-perpendicular release point allows him to angle the ball into right-handed batters and away from left-handers from over the wicket.

 Bumrah has earned a reputation for his late-swinging yorker, which he says he learned by practising with a tennis ball.
 Bumrah has grown into an asset for the Indian team in the limited-overs format.
-He is considered one of the fastest Indian bowlers, with an average speed of 142 km/h and his fastest recorded speed being 153 km/h which was recorded during the first Test match of the India Tour of Australia 2018 at the Adelaide Oval, outpacing Mitchell Starc and Pat Cummins.
+He is considered one of the fastest Indian bowlers, with an average speed of 142 km/h and his fastest recorded speed being 153 km/h, which was recorded during the first Test match of the India Tour of Australia 2018 at the Adelaide Oval, outpacing Mitchell Starc and Pat Cummins.

 "My all-time favourite bowlers are Mitchell Johnson, Wasim Akram and Brett Lee.
 I used to watch their videos and learn from them.
 I have learnt a lot from Johnson, and Malinga too.
 I try to learn from any senior bowlers who have played international cricket."